-This class focuses on building applications with a graphical user interface (GUI) for the Microsoft Windows operating system although GUI interfaces on other operating systems, mobile devices, and on the Web will be briefly examined.
-Topics include: the Win32 API, messaging, event-driven programming, dialog boxes and standard GUI controls, dynamic link libraries, multiple document interfaces, the .NET Framework, mobile computing interfaces, and Human Computer Interaction (HCI).
+This class focuses on building applications with a graphical user interface (GUI) for the Microsoft Windows operating system although GUI interfaces on other operating systems, mobile devices, and on the Web will also be examined.
+Topics include: event-driven programming, Win32 API, dialog boxes and standard GUI controls, dynamic link libraries, .NET Framework, Windows Presentation Foundation, and Human Computer Interaction (HCI).
 The C# and VB .NET programming languages will be used to build GUI applications.
 Prerequisite: COMP 245.